DevExpress-Examples/XAF_Security_E4908/XPO/Xamarin.Forms/README.md

+## This Xamarin example is obsolete and is no longer maintained/supported.
+Refer to [our .NET MAUI example instead](https://www.devexpress.com/go/XAF_Security_NonXAF_MAUI.aspx).
+>**NOTE**
+>
+>Microsoft recently announced that Xamarin-related support services will end on May 1, 2024 (Microsoft also announced that it will shift development focus to the .NET MAUI platform).
+Based on Microsoft’s decision, we highly recommend those using Xamarin.Forms to consider our .NET MAUI Component Suite for existing/new mobile projects.
+[DevExpress .NET MAUI components](https://www.devexpress.com/maui/) support many of the features/capabilities available in Xamarin.Forms counterparts.
+Our [Migrate from Xamarin.Forms to .NET MAUI](https://docs.devexpress.com/Maui/403988) help topic documents relevant migration steps, lists API changes, and includes links to breaking changes.

 This example demonstrates how to access data protected by the [Security System](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview) from a non-XAF Xamarin Forms application.

 From this tutorial, you will learn how to perform CRUD (create-read-update-delete) operations with respect to security permissions.